vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/scoped-logging-with-serilog.md

 }
 ```

 - Create a middleware which creates a log scope using `LogContext.PushProperty()` enricher as below, under the invoke operation, for complete details, please refer to `ScopedSerilogSpecificLoggingMiddleware.cs` in the sample application.
-Nest as many as usings for addidional properties
+Nest as many as usings for additional properties

 ```c#
 using(LogContext.PushProperty("CorrelationID", correlationId, true))